-- Coordinate with library staff for faculty resources
+- Coordinating with library staff for faculty resources

-This website serves as a resource for teaching and learning, providing information about academic assessment and outcomes, Academic Quality Improvement Program (AQIP) activities and accomplishments, use of Desire2Learn, faculty development, and the IDEA student evaluation system.
+This website serves as a resource for teaching and learning by providing information about academic assessment and outcomes, Academic Quality Improvement Program (AQIP) activities and accomplishments, use of Desire2Learn, faculty development, and the IDEA student evaluation system.

 Center for Teaching and Learning Excellence

-- Cheryl Heinz, Ph.D., Director of Center for Teaching and Learning Excellence, firstname.lastname@example.org
+- Beth Vinkler, Ph.D., Director of the Center for Teaching and Learning Excellence, firstname.lastname@example.org

 - Andrew Wig, Ph.D., IDEA Campus Director, firstname.lastname@example.org